 How to take pictures of stars with an iPhone

 To take star photos with an iPhone, you will need to work through a series of steps that are a bit more technical than traditional iPhone photography.
-You can’t change the fact that your iPhone camera has a small sensor and lens to work with, but you can improve on some of the software that changes the way your iPhone manages photos.
+You can’t change the fact that your iPhone camera has a small sensor and lens to work with, but you can improve on some of the software that changes how your iPhone manages photos.

 Here are some instructions for night sky photography using the apps mentioned above.

-Slow Shutter Cam essentially slows down your iPhone’s shutter speed using software, while also allowing you to set your ISO and fine-tune your exposure settings.
+Slow Shutter Cam essentially slows down your iPhone’s shutter speed using software while also allowing you to set your ISO and fine-tune your exposure settings.
 Here’s how to use Slow Shutter Cam to capture the stars or the Milky Way:

 1. Download and open Slow Shutter Cam on your iPhone.